orelgenya/st2021-4/README.md

   python tools/build_asyncapi.py usecases schema-json asyncapi/bxf-usecases-inline.yaml --inline
   ```

   The inline document embeds the converted JSON Schemas under `components.schemas`, allowing the message DTOs to be inspected independently from the XML examples bundled with each use case.
+Schema references in the embedded catalogue are rewritten to fully qualified pointers such as `#/components/schemas/audio/$defs/AudioRateType` so that tools like AsyncAPI Studio can validate the document without additional files.

 * A lightweight documentation site that renders the AsyncAPI document is published in [`docs/`](./docs).
 Open [`docs/index.html`](./docs/index.html) in a browser to view a Swagger-like experience backed by the [`@asyncapi/web-component`](https://github.com/asyncapi/web-component).